Formal Verification of Necessary Grounding via Successor Semantics

 A constructive framework of minimal modal axioms: the Hyper-Minimal Principle of Sufficient Reason (HM-PSR), Perfect Positivity, Anti-Regress, Logical Necessity, and Meta-Logical Closure.
 A formal core proof of necessary existence and uniqueness, implemented and verified in Lean 4, together with a perfection schema articulated at the conceptual level.
 A philosophical extension: if ASI is capable of modal self-reflection, then Ω is not just deducible, but discoverable by any rational system unbound by material constraints.
 This paper proceeds as follows:

 Section 2 introduces the modal framework and axiomatic base.
 Section 3 presents the formal modal proof of Ω. Section 4 discusses Lean-based machine verification.
 Section 5 addresses philosophical objections.
 Section 6 explores theological implications, particularly the resonance between Ω and classical theism.
 Section 7 concludes with a reflection on future directions for both philosophy and artificial intelligence.
-A complete machine-verifiable proof using Lean 4 is included in Appendix A, ensuring logical and computational rigor.
+An appendix specifies the Lean-verified scope and reproduces representative artifacts, ensuring logical and computational rigor within the stated verification boundary.

 2. Framework: Hyper-Modal Grounding Principles